Protecting Our Vulnerable Loved Ones

 The care arrangements in a retirement community are based on a sacred foundation of trust.
 Since those receiving the care are often unable to fend for themselves and their loved ones do not have the time or resources to monitor their treatment every hour of every day, it is crucial that caregivers exercise kindness and self-restraint as they perform their duties.
 Unfortunately, this trust is sometimes abused, and the elderly are subjected to emotional, physical, and financial mistreatment.
 Elder abuse affects many people in Orange County, Los Angeles, and the rest of the nation each year, leading to suffering, financial hardship, and even death.
-Those with a loved one victimized by this horrible form of medical malpractice can seek legal redress with the aid of experienced personal injury lawyer Sean M. Burke. great intro
+Those with a loved one victimized by this horrible form of medical malpractice can seek legal redress with the aid of experienced personal injury lawyers at Burke Argos.

 - Categories of Elder Abuse